cedricbonhomme/k-means-clustering/README.md

     clusters saved

 *generate_clusters.py* launches the clustering process.
-Clusters are set of id of talks or stands.
+Clusters are set of id of talks or booths.

 * More clusters generated means more iterations for less recommendations and better recommendations.
 * Less clusters generated means less iterations for more recommendations and less relevant recommendations.

-For more clusters and keep a good quality we need to have more and bigger vectors.
+For more clusters and to keep a good quality we need to have more and bigger vectors.

 ## List the generated clusters